 Summertime.
 Bright skies illuminate the day and night – the days are longer and the nights are opportunities to unwind.
 Vacations offer a time to get off the grid and indulge in self-care.
-Nonprofit professionals are givers by nature, putting us at significant risk for burnout.
+Nonprofit and social sector professionals are givers by nature, putting us at significant risk for burnout.
 As servant leaders, we must find ways for self-care.
 So, I thought summer would be a good opportunity to put our typical topics on hold and talk about how we as a sector can take better care of ourselves.

-Here are some of my tips:
+Here are some of my best tips:

 Research suggests that people with strong support systems live longer and are happier.
 While we all need our families and friends, in the social sector I have found that the best support comes from my colleagues who understand the “tough job.”
 These can come in the form of formal Leaders Circles or informal ones, as long as they include regular gatherings for peer support.
 I have a group of colleagues called the “Ring of Fire” – these are individuals I keep on speed-dial when I’m a “girl on fire” and things are going great or when I’m “on fire” and need to vent and find comfort.

 I love the book, The Five Choices, by the time management experts at Franklin Covey.
 One of their choices is to “act on the important, don’t react to the urgent.”
 They cover the 4 quadrants, which are used in a simple matrix that assesses tasks as either Important/Not Important, and Urgent/Not Urgent.
 The quadrants show us how we can get trapped in other people’s urgent requests or time wasters, such as Facebook and emails.
 The authors suggest that most of us are more productive (and happier) focused on Q2 (Important, Not Urgent) activities, where our long-term goals are aligned with our activities, both professionally and personally.

 Start today: Track your time and see where you spend your time by quadrant.
 Then, next month start being intentional about how to maximize your time on the most important activities.

 I used to be a time management zealot, but now I also monitor my energy to get the most out of every day.
 It sounds very new age, but it really works.
 Ask yourself: What time of day do I have the most energy?
 What people give me the most energy?
 What activities excite me?
-(And, of course the reverse – where is my energy drained?)
+(And, of course, the reverse – where is my energy drained?)
 Now, my goal is to plan the most important activities (for me, writing and strategy) when I have the most energy, surround myself with people who give me energy and do activities in which I excel.
 I delegate or delete the rest.

 Start today: When you are tracking your time, track also how you feel about the activity, the people involved and what time of day it is.
 Then, strategize the best timing for each activity.
 For example, I love meeting with young people interested in careers in the social sector.
 I used to do it whenever I was free, but now I only do it on Friday afternoons when my energy is almost drained from the week.
 Why?
 First, it doesn’t require much of my energy and, second, talking with young people actually adds to my energy because their passion is contagious.
 It has now become a great way for me to launch my weekend.

 Because we work in the social sector, we often fall into the trap of thinking that our team members do the work because they are passionate and that this passion is enough to satisfy them.
 However, all people need feedback on their work.
 In formal and informal performance reviews, we often focus on critique, but individuals learn just as much from positive feedback.
-And, for individuals in the social sector, especially those working with abuse or illness, that positive feedback often helps them combat all the negative things happening around them.
+And for individuals in the social sector, especially those working with abuse or illness, that positive feedback often helps them combat all the negative things happening around them.

 Start today: Start a Spot Award where any staff member can “spot” another doing something great and make a list on a bulletin board in a common area.
 Or, make it a fun daily challenge to spot three people around you going above and beyond and tell them you appreciate it.
 It makes a world of difference in their lives, and ultimately, those they serve.
 And, you will notice over time that it makes a difference in your outlook.

 I work each and every day to give to others without giving it all away.
 Over time, I have found my triggers and now know how to circumvent or counteract them.
-And, if I fall short, I give myself a moment of grace and know that I can just start over the next day.
+And if I fall short, I give myself a moment of grace and know that I can start over the next day.
 I would love to hear if you have additional tips on how you take care of yourself and encourage self-care in your own organization.